urbit/docs/docs/arvo/internals/ford/runes.md

 element).
 The `%html` mark recognizes the `%elem` and converts it to an HTML string with enclosing `<html>`, `<head>`, and `<body>` tags.

-It's possible to use wide-form `/&` with more than two marks, by using `&` as a delimiter between marks and adding a `/` before the last mark, like: `/&d&c&b&/a/`.
+It's possible to use wide-form `/&` with more than two marks, by using `&` as a delimiter between marks and adding a `/` before the last mark, like:
+`/&d&c&b&/a/`.
+The last argument here can actually be any arbitrary horn, not just a mark: `/&c&b&/:path:/mark/`

+Tall-form `/&` takes only two arguments: a mark and a horn.
+The mark does not need to be enclosed in `/`'s: `/&  html  /elem/`

 ### `/_` run a horn on each file in the current directory